 Navigate to your Duo-protected service and log in.
 At the Duo Prompt you'll see an Add a new device link on the left.
 Click it and approve the Duo login request using your already enrolled phone or other device.

 Proceed with the Touch ID enrollment process as shown above in Initial Enrollment with Touch ID.

 You've added Touch ID as an authentication device!
 It is listed with your other enrolled devices.

 Authenticating with Touch ID

 The next time you log on using Duo with Chrome, you can select Touch ID from the drop-down list of your authentication devices.

-Once you select Touch ID from the list, click Use Touch ID and touch the Touch ID button when prompted.
+Once you select Touch ID from the list, click Use Touch ID.